Yuanzhe-Liu/Yuanzhe-Liu.github.io/_pages/about.md

 ---

 * My name is Yuanzhe Liu.
-I am a sixth-year Ph.D candidate in the [Department of Economics](https://www.econ.ucsb.edu/) at [UCSB](https://www.ucsb.edu/).
+I am a sixth-year Ph.D.
+Job Market Candidate in the [Department of Economics](https://www.econ.ucsb.edu/) at [UCSB](https://www.ucsb.edu/).
 <!--* Here is my CV: [Curriculum Vitae](/files/CV.pdf).-->

+* My research interest lies in the field of Macroeconomics, Computational Economics, and Econometrics.

 * I received my Bachelor's degree in RIT and Master's degree in UW-Madison .

-* My research interest lies in the field of Macroeconomics, Computational Economics, and Econometrics.

 <!--<div align="center">-->